fmirando/3D-Portfolio/notes.md

 - Issue: I notice that the navbar elements are not lined up horizontally like in the video (~32min).
 All elements are lined up vertically on the web page.
 Maybe this is something that I can fix later on?
   - I reverted back to the original logo and will continue working.
 Perhaps the issue is with my own logo and I will see if this issue persists as I code ons
   - SOLVED: I fixed this issue by realizing when mapping over navLinks, I used {} brackets instead of () parentheses after the => arrow.
 The links are now being displayed horizontally on top of the page now.
-- I still have the issue of there being too much space on the left side of the logo
+- I still have the issue of there being too much space on the left side of the logo -> I guess this is expected so no issue here
 - Created menu icon for small devices (should appear and replace navbar elements when window width is decreased)
+- Done with navbar for now, moving on to

+/////////////////Hero Component/////////////////
+- Added background, purple dot and purple line